What to Bring - First Meeting

 It’s important that we get started on the right foot and plan ahead to get the most out of our time together.

-The following is a list of items to PREPARE AHEAD OF TIME that will expedite the process of designing your dream home.
-If any topic does not apply to you then just skip it.
+The following is a list of items to prepare ahead of time that will expedite the process of designing your dream home.
+If a topic does not apply to you, just skip it.

 1) Budget Goals